 a new battery every year and you are wondering why new batteries are

 The main issue I have seen with the BMS systems on newer vehicles, is not very many mechanics and car owners know that there is a battery control system at all!
 So when the car starts to act up and there actually IS an issue with the battery to save money and time they run to the nearest parts store and get a battery installed.
 Parts stores have been installing batteries for years for free (unless its buried in a wheel well or in an odd place) And after installing a battery in a BMW or a Newer Ford (most other makes also) the customer goes along their happy way and the next day the battery is dead or weak, they run back to the parts store and the battery is checked and charged and put back into the car.
 This process continues without any mention of Resetting the BMS in the Computer at all!
 A few makes and models are known for needing a proper reset of the battery system (Ford and BMW are big culprits) to make everything sync up and work right again.
-So next time your vehicle starts acting stupid and you change the Alternator 4 times and the battery is still dead, Might be a different issue all together.
+So next time your vehicle starts acting stupid and you change the Alternator and or Battery 4 times and the battery is still dead, Might be a different issue all together.

 On most of the Newer BMS systems the BMS itself can deduce the state of charge/depth of charge and program itself according to the current it measures and a few other variables, Sometimes “programming the battery” is as easy as leaving your vehicle off and locked for 8 hours.

 Battery Management Systems have been around for many years and are not “new tech”.
 Uninterruptible Power Supplies, Android phones and Laptops have Battery Management Systems so Don’t take a Simple thing and turn it into a witch hunt……